-Learn how to make your own homemade pumpkin pie spice blend.
-You only need four ingredients to make this super easy recipe!
-Then you can use it for your favorite fall pumpkin recipes, like pumpkin pie or that next DIY pumpkin spice latte.
+Learn how to make your own DIY pumpkin pie spice blend.
+You only need a few ingredients to make this homemade pumpkin spice blend!

-This recipe is reverse-engineered from my Grandma Sisson's pumpkin pie recipe.
+This spice mix is reverse-engineered from my Grandma Sisson’s pumpkin pie recipe.
 Her pie always had the most amazing pumpkin spice flavor.
 I thought, why save that fantastic pumpkin spice flavor for just one pie?

-Now, I make a batch of her pumpkin spice blend and use it in all my favorite pumpkin recipes.
-I usually make one huge batch for my holiday baking and then have some left over for the rest of the year.
+I make a batch of her homemade spices blend and use it in all my favorite pumpkin recipes.
+You can make a batch of pumpkin spice blend for your holiday baking and then have some left over for the rest of the year.

 What You’ll Love About This Recipe